-PowerDirect® is open to non-residential customers who:
+PowerDirect[®] is open to non-residential customers who:

 - 1. Receive electric services from SMUD. - 2.
 Have a SMUD interval meter installed at the site(s). - 3.
-Can reduce load by 50kW (in aggregate) and at least 5% of peak demand - 4.
+Can reduce load by 50kW (in aggregate) and at least 5% of peak demand - Expected overall customer Kilowatt demand should be over 300kW - Customers with chains of smaller locations can have a combined equivalent to be eligible to participate Into the PowerDirect® program if all combined location are in excess of 50 kW. - Considerations for loading under 50 KW can be made by the PowerDirect® program manager on a case by case basis. - 4.
 Have an existing SMUD account with 12 months of billing and usage history.
-A 24 month billing and usage history is needed for customers with intermittent loads, i.e. pumping and irrigation. - 5.
+A 24-month billing and usage history is needed for customers with intermittent loads, i.e., pumping and irrigation. - 5.
 Sign a PowerDirect® participation agreement with SMUD and commit to installing automated demand response technology within 6 months. - 6.
-Maintain an OpenADR 2.0A or B compliant controller in continuous communication with SMUD's demand response automation server. - 7.
-Work with SMUD or its consultants to define demand response load reduction measures that can be programmed into the building's BMS or equipment controls. - 8.
-Participate in conservation day events by allowing the control strategies to automatically respond to SMUD's demand response signal.
+Maintain an OpenADR 2.0A or B certified compliant controller in continuous communication with SMUD's demand response automation server. - Work with SMUD or its consultants to define demand response load reduction measures that can be programmed into the building's BMS or equipment controls.

+8. Participate in conservation day events by allowing the control strategies to automatically respond to SMUD's demand response signal.